CHYYYYYYYY/SolidGeoSolver/README.md

 ```

 - `api/` contains prompt-and-call helpers for model APIs.
-- `core/hilbert_geo/` is the renamed FormalGeo package.
+- `core/hilbert_geo/` is the package.
-- `core/gdl/` and `core/files/t_info.json` keep the predicate bank, theorem bank, and theorem metadata with the core code.
+- `core/gdl/` and `core/files/t_info.json` keep the predicate library, theorem bank, and theorem metadata with the core code.
-- `data/hilbert_geo7k_v2/` contains a 1k sample subset for repository display and quick testing.
+- `data/hilbert_geo_v2/` contains sample subset for repository display and quick testing.

 ## Quick Start